scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** instant

 You target a 4x4 area centered on a point in range, bestowing all creatures with a potent hex.
 All creatures must make a Willpower save against your spellcasting roll.
-On fail, they gain 1 level of Hex, or Hex 2 on crit.
+On fail, they gain 1 level of Hex, or Hex 2 on a critical.

 Increase the area by 1 for every level above 4th.